 The principal component of the single fuel cell in the fuel cell stack is a membrane electrode assembly (MEA).
-MEA consists of electrolyte, anodic and cathodic active layers, and gas diffusion layers (GDL).
-Electrolyte, which is either a cation/anion exchange membrane or flowing/immobilized electrolyte, separates the anodic and cathodic active layers.
-They usually have a thickness of $10-100\mu m$ and comprise the highly dispersive nanoparticles of active catalyst materials on the stable porous support.
-The latter prevents the sintering of the catalyst nanoparticles, provides electronic connection and gas fuel transport to the triple-phase boundaries (TPB), which are the reaction sites in the fuel cells.
-The anode/electrode layer thickness is optimized to provide the compromise between the gas diffusion; catalyst utilization, and catalyst loading.
+MEAs consists of electrolyte, anodic and cathodic active layers.
+Electrolyte, which can be either a cation/anion conducting membrane or flowing/immobilized electrolyte, separates the anodic and cathodic active layers.
+For low temperature fuel cells, they usually have a thickness of $10-100\mu$ m and comprise the highly dispersive nanoparticles of active catalyst materials on the stable porous support.
+The latter prevents the sintering of the catalyst nanoparticles, provides electronic connection and gas fuel transport to the triple-phase boundaries (TPB), which are the reaction sites in the lowtemperature fuel cells.
+The anode/electrode layer thickness is optimized to provide the compromise between the gas diffusion, catalyst utilization, and catalyst loading.

-The catalyst layer is usually supported by the thicker 100-400μm gas diffusion layer (GDL), which provides the mechanical strength, collects the current, allows the gas fuel transport to the catalytic layer, and also prevents the flooding by the liquid water removal from the low-temperature fuel cells.
+In low temperature fuel cells, the catalyst layer is usually supported by the thicker 100- 400μ m gas diffusion layers (GDL), which provide the mechanical strength, collect the current, allow the gas fuel transport to the catalytic layer, and also prevent the flooding by the liquid water removal from the fuel cells.
 For the PEMFC of "electrode Los-Alamos Type", the microporous layer is inserted between the GDL and the electrode layer to reduce the contact resistance and improve the liquid water wicking.

-One can see the schemes of PEMFC and AEMFC in Figure 2.1
+One can see the schemes of PEMFC and AEMFC with 5-layer MEA in Figure 2.1